spdk/spdk/doc/accel_fw.md

 The low level library for IOAT is located in `/lib/ioat`.
 The low level library for DSA is in `/lib/idxd` (IDXD stands for Intel(R) Data Acceleration Driver).
+In `/lib/idxd` folder, SPDK supports to leverage both user space and kernel space driver to drive DSA devices.
+And the following describes each usage scenerio:

+Leveraging user space idxd driver: The DSA devices are managed by the user space driver in a dedicated SPDK process, then the device cannot be shared by another process.
+The benefit of this usage is no kernel dependency.

+Leveraging kernel space driver: The DSA devices are managed by kernel space drivers.
+And the Work queues inside the DSA device can be shared among different processes.
+Naturally, it can be used in cloud native scenerio.
+The drawback of this usage is the kernel dependency, i.e., idxd driver must be supported and loaded in the kernel.

 ## Acceleration Plug-In Modules {#accel_modules}